jwwthu/GNN4Traffic/Courses&Tutorials/README.md

-This is the folder for relevant resources, e.g., course, tutorial and blog.
+This is the folder for relevant resources, e.g., course, tutorial, thesis, and blog.

 # Course